-For any health care provider, processing all claims received in any given billing period, even a fairly slow one, is a considerable task.
+For any health care provider, processing all health care claims received in any given billing period, even a fairly slow one, is a considerable task.
 During particularly busy times of the year, the number of transactions and the associated patient and payer data can overwhelm your billing department.

 “Record-keeping mistakes that would be innocuous in many companies can be much more serious in health care.”